matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 IntStream intStream = Arrays.stream(values, 1, 3);
 ```

-- Any primitive stream can be converted to boxed type using the bozed method
+- Any primitive stream can be converted to boxed type using the `boxed()` method

 ```java
 Stream<Integer> integerStream = intStream.boxed();
 ```

-#### Reusing intermediate operations of a stream chain
+### Reusing intermediate operations of a stream chain

 - Stream is closed when ever terminal operation is called.
 Reusing the stream of intermediate operations, when only
 terminal operation is only varying, we could create a stream supplier to construct a new stream with all